presencelearning/eslint-config-presencelearning/README.md

 Our default export contains all of our ESLint rules, including EcmaScript 6+ and AngularJS.
 It requires `eslint` and `eslint-plugin-angular`.

-1. `npm install --save-dev eslint-config-presencelearning eslint-plugin-angular eslint`
+1. `npm install --save-dev git+ssh://git@github.com:presencelearning/javascript.git#air-bnb eslint-plugin-angular eslint`
 2. add `"extends": "presencelearning"` to your .eslintrc
+3. test by running `eslint path-to-js-file`.
+Note that eslint must not be installed globally or you need to run `./node_modules/.bin/eslint path-to-js-file`

 ### eslint-config-presencelearning/base